Berezza98/drad_drop_vue/README.md

 # Vue.js  Vue-draggable-resizable changings

-## Changes in Vue-draggable-resizable module:
+## Changes in Vue-draggable-resizable component:

 1. Dragging handler can accept one more argument - event
 ```javascript